Linear superposition as a core theorem of quantum empiricism: State space

-In a similar way---through a number operator, one establishes yet another relation $\frak a\bo\cdot\ket\Xi\h+ \frak b\bo\cdot\ket\Xi= (\frak a\oplus\frak b)\bo\cdot\ket\Xi$ between $\bo\cdot$ and~$\h+$; its origin is equivalent to \eqref{s2}.
-From the constructs above, it is not difficult to see that we have examined all the possibilities of replicating the superpositions \eqref{s1} or their constituents by arbitrary $\bbC$"=numbers, which is why we have exhausted all the compatibility rules that stem from the two fundamental operations---replication and union~($\+$).
+between $\bcdot$ and~$\+$.
+Its origin is equivalent to \eqref{s2}.
+From the constructs above, it is not difficult to see that we have examined all the possibilities of $\bbC$"=replicating the superpositions \eqref{s1} or their constituents, which is why we have exhausted all the compatibility rules that stem from the two fundamental operations""---""replication and union~($\Uplus$).